SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

         db_cluster="redis_prod_cluster01-CHANGEME"
 ```

-2. Enter in values for the following parameters (as marked `CHANGEME` above):
+2. Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
 * `telegraf.influxdata.com/inputs` - As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section i.e.:
         * `servers` - The URL to the Redis server.
 This can be a comma-separated list to connect to multiple Redis servers.